chris-tse/CS-3113-Intro-To-OS/1c/README.md

     - Implemented ability to execute batch files with `./1c.out <filename>`
     - Implemented background execution of processes with the `&` indicator
     - Implemented `echo <string>` for echoing to the screen
-    - Implemented `pause` which will prompt for user to press `Enter` before continuing execution (useful for batch file execution)
+    - Implemented `pause` which prompts for user to press `Enter` before continuing execution (useful for batch file execution)

 - 0.2.0